crate/cratedb-guide/docs/connect/application.md

 (connect-cli)=
 ## Command-line programs

-This section provides a quick overview about a few CLI programs, and how to use them for connecting to CrateDB clusters.
+A quick overview about a few CLI programs, and how to use them for connecting to CrateDB clusters.
 We recommend to use crash, psql, http ([HTTPie]), or curl.